forceporquillo/forceporquillo.github.io/content/featured/GithubUsers/index.md

 showInProjects: true
 ---

-💻🐞 A GitHub profile search app that enables users to swiftly search and view developer profiles, organizations, starred repositories, and bios, all by fetching the data from the <strong>GitHub</strong> API.
+💻🐞 A GitHub profile search app that enables users to swiftly search and view developer profiles, organizations, starred repositories, and bios, all by fetching the data from the **GitHub** API.